 1 Introduction

-Human lungs are divided into five distinct anatomical regions, which are called the pulmonary lobes.
-The extraction of these lobes is of great importance in applications of lung disease assessment and treatment planning.
+Human lungs are divided into five lobes which form distinct anatomical regions separated by a fissure.
+Identification of these lobes in imaging is of great importance for assessment of lung disease severity and treatment planning [ref].
 For clinical applications, the distribution and location of pulmonary disease are beneficial for doctors to recognize pathogenesis, guide therapy and have further value in surgical planning.
-However, to find an effective and time-saving automatic lobe segmentation method is really challenging because of anatomical variation and incomplete fissures.
-On one hand, lobes vary between subjects.
-The anatomical variation of lobe is usually associated with age, sex and body type.
-Pathologies of diseased lungs usually deform the lobar shape abnormally and result in some fuzzy appearance of fissures on CT images.
-On the other hand, even in patients with healthy lung parenchyma the fissures are usually incomplete (Gülsün et al 2006).
+The lobes are difficult to segment automatically as they can appear as faint or fuzzy lines in imaging, fissures can be incomplete (even in healthy patients), and there is anatomical variation in lobe shape and size between individuals [more refs(Gülsün et al 2006).].
+This anatomical variation is usually associated with age, sex and body type [refs].

-In a broad sense, the existing computational lobar segmentation methods usually consist of two steps: the lung segmentation and the fissure detection.
-Currently, quite a number of lung segmentation methods are well established to get a reliable result.
-In contrast, most challenges for automated lobar segmentation lie in the fissure detection even though a number of researches have been involved in.
-One kind of fissure detection method makes use of either local or global knowledge of the anatomy of lung structure such as airway and vessel trees based on two features of lungs.
-The first feature is the fact that there should not be any large vessels in the vicinity of lobar fissures, so fissures should be located in the gaps between airway and vessel trees.
-Another feature is the vessels and bronchi could be classified into five lobe regions using an edge detection method.
-Another kind of method commonly makes use of gray-level information and shape information to detect the fissures.
-Generally, lobar fissures can be regarded as bright planes crossing the pulmonary volume because of the higher density value of fissures comparing to the surrounding tissues.
-Based on this information, quite a number of published methods use local filtering algorithm to detect the voxels which lie on these planes, so that these detected voxel points can construct a continuous fissure surface. (van Rikxoot et al 2008, Ukil and Reinhardt 2009, Lassen et al 2013, Ross et al 2010, Doel et al 2012).
+In a broad sense, existing algorithms that aim to automatically segment pulmonary lobes consist of two steps: lung segmentation and fissure detection.
+Lung segmentation lung segmentation methods are well-established and results are typically reliable [refs].
+In contrast, automated fissure detection is challenging [refs].
+Some proposed fissure detection methods make use of either local or global knowledge of lung anatomy, such as airway and vessel trees, to identify fissures [refs].
+For example, there are not typically any large vessels in the vicinity of lobar fissures, so fissures should be located in the gaps between airway and vessel trees.
+These methods can be time consuming as airways and blood vessels must be identified as an intermediate step.
+A second class of fissure detection algorithm makes use of gray-level information and shape information to detect the fissures [ref].
+Generally, lobar fissures can be regarded as bright planes crossing the pulmonary volume because of the higher density value of fissures comparing to the surrounding tissues [ref].
+Based on this information, several published methods use local filtering algorithm to detect the voxels which lie on these planes, so that these detected voxel points can construct a continuous fissure surface (van Rikxoot et al 2008, Ukil and Reinhardt 2009, Lassen et al 2013, Ross et al 2010, Doel et al 2012).
+These algorithms often face problems when lobe fissures are blurry or incomplete.

 In this paper, we propose a statistical shape model (SSM) guided method to segment pulmonary lobes from CT images.

-We follow a three-step approach (Fig 1): in the first step, a thresholding based lung segmentation method is developed to get the lung boundary.
-In the second step, a statistical shape model is deformed to get a region of interest (ROI) of fissure locations.
-In the third step, the fissures are accurately located using the Hessian matrix combined with connected component filters and surface fitting algorithm.
-This method is able to detect fissures in all subjects, whereas existing segmentation tools failed in several subjects.
 Our new procedure does not depend on prior segmentation of anatomical structures (airway lobar classification) and has promising potential as a clinically useful automatic lobe segmentation procedure.
-A user-interactive interface is also developed for user to control and visualize the whole segmentation process and do some manual correction on the segmentation results.
+A user-interactive interface is also developed for user to control and visualize the whole segmentation process and, if necessary, do some manual correction on the segmentation results.

+Methods

+We follow a three-step approach for lobe segmentation (Fig 1): in the first step, a threshold-based lung segmentation method defines the lung boundary.
+In the second step, a statistical shape model is deformed provide a ‘search region’ for fissure locations.
+In the third step, fissures are located using a Hessian matrix protocol combined with connected component filters and surface fitting algorithm.